FihlaTV/school-app/README.md

 # Teacher

   - Name
-  Teacher is only necessary name.
+  Is only necessary name.

 # Student

   - Name
-  Student is only necessary name.
+  Is only necessary name.

 # Grade